opengl-tutorials/ogl/beginners-tutorials/tutorial-7-model-loading/index.markdown

 ##Creating an OBJ file in Blender

-Since our toy loader will severely limited, we have to be extra careful to set the right options when exporting the file.
+Since our toy loader will be severely limited, we have to be extra careful to set the right options when exporting the file.
 Here's how it should look in Blender :

 ![]({{site.baseurl}}/assets/images/tuto-7-model-loading/Blender.png)